Equivalence of Grandfather and Information Antinomy Under Intervention: Causal structure and interventions

-Note that the induced function for a party~$i$ depends only on the values of the vertexes~$\An(i)\cap P$.
+Note that the induced function for a party~$i$ depends only on the values of the vertexes in~$\An(i)\cap P$: For party~$i$, the domain of the induced function is~$\bigtimes_{j\in P} \mathcal O_j$, yet if some~$j\in P$ is not in the ``past'' of~$i$, then the value at~$j$ has no effect on that party's induced function.
 Still, we define the domain of~$\omega_i$ as the Cartesian product of all sets~$X_j$ with~$j\in P$.
 This is helpful because it allows us to treat all induced functions for all parties on an equal footing, and by that, to define the function~$\omega$.
 Having this, and by using the labels~$1$ to~$n$ for the parties, we can move all the vertexes and edges from the graph into a box and draw a diagram as shown in Fig.~\ref{fig: definitions}.

-Now, a consistent assignment of values to the vertexes exists if and only if the function~$\omega\circ (f_1,\dots,f_n)$ has a fixed point, {\it i.e.},
+Now, a consistent assignment of values to the vertexes exists if and only if the function~$\omega\circ (f_1,\dots,f_n)$ has a fixed point, {\it i.e.}, $\exists i_1,\dots,i_n: (i_1,\dots,i_n) = \omega(f_1(i_1),\dots,f_n(i_n))$.